Anisotropy of Nanohertz Gravitational Wave Background and Source Clustering from Supermassive Binary Black Holes Based on Cosmological Simulation: Conclusions and Discussion

+{The general physical scenario we considered in constructing light-cone SMBBH events is that we assume SMBBHs will evolve to a GW-dominated regime at 1\,nHz following the mergers of their progenitor galaxies through hardening processes characterized by a fixed hardening timescale $\tau_H$.
+Since current $N$-body simulations combined with semi-analytical models cannot provide accurate information about the frequencies and orbits of SMBBH systems, we also made the simplifying assumption of circular orbital evolution from 1\,nHz onward driven exclusively by GW emission.
+Although this is a rather simplified representation of the actual SMBBH evolution process, we've employed this relatively simple model to efficiently construct multiple realizations of the light-cone SMBBH dataset.
+In the future, we'll consider refine our light-cone construction method by incorporating non-circular orbits and more detailed evolution modeling. }

+{ We have theoretically explored the possibility of reconstructing the large-scale structure of the universe using SMBBH events.
+These results may offer insights for exploring the correlations between the anisotropy of the GWB signal and the number distribution of galaxies, as is done in \cite{2024arXiv241100532S}.
+But it is important to recognize that since the GWB signal arises from the superposition of GW signals across different redshifts, the projection effect may weaken the correlation between GWB anisotropy and galaxy number distribution compared to the scenarios involving GW sources confined to single redshift shells considered here.
+In \cite{2024arXiv241100532S}, only SMBBHs within a single redshift bin were considered.
+It will be interesting to explore the connection between galaxy number distributions and more realistic GWB signals constructed using our complete light-cone data, as well as investigating its potential to constrain relative model parameters.
+We leave this to future work.}

-It is also interesting to consider that the standard Hellings-Downs curve is derived on the assumption of an isotropic gravitational wave background\cite{1983ApJ...265L..39H}, the presence of anisotropic components in the GWB could affect the angular correlation, causing it to deviate from the standard curve.
-It is possible that, based on our results, we can provide a description on HD curve's configuration under the influence of anisotropy.
+It is also interesting to consider that the standard Hellings-Downs curve is derived on the assumption of an isotropic GWB \citep{1983ApJ...265L..39H}, the presence of anisotropic components in the GWB could affect the angular correlation, causing it to deviate from the standard curve. { This has been done in \cite{2024PhRvD.110l3507A,2025JCAP...03..011G} with theoretical framework}.
+It is possible that, based on our results, we can provide a numerical prediction on HD curve's configuration under the influence of anisotropy.
 We leave this also to future work.